Serberx/Simple-Real-Estate-Management/README.md

 # Immobilienverwaltung - Real Estate Management

-This project is a Java-based exercise for implementing a real estate management system, focusing on handling different types of properties, calculating values, and storing data using various persistence formats.
+This project is a Java and JavaFx-based exercise for implementing a real estate management system, focusing on handling different types of properties, calculating values, and storing data using various persistence formats.
 This system is intended as a practice for handling object-oriented design, file I/O, and design patterns.